Small Batch Snickerdoodles

 GUEST POST: Small Batch Snickerdoodles from Dollhouse Bake Shoppe

-A traditional snickerdoodle calls for cream of tartar to add it’s signature tangy flavor.
-With my addition of browned butter and brown sugar, this recipe really sets these cookies apart from any other snickerdoodle.
-They browned butter lends a warm nutty/toffee flavor and mixed with the brown sugar, the caramel notes take these cookies to the next level.
-Hope you like them!
+A traditional snickerdoodle cookie calls for cream of tartar to add to its signature tangy flavor.
+With my addition of browned butter and brown sugar this recipe really sets these cookies apart from any other snickerdoodle.

 Small Batch Snickerdoodles Recipe